happysheep0719/Sean-s-Cheat-Sheet/algorithms/binary-search.md

 - __P1.
 Insert in BST__
     - *Problem* : return the new root after the change.
     - corner case: if the root is null, return the new node.
-    - always add the node to the bottom of one subtree.

 - __P2.
 Delete in BST__
     - *Problem* : return the new root of the BST.